ColinDao/2-for-1/README.md

 sqlite3 food-prices.db < queries.sql
 ```

-Refer to the comments in each of the documents to see what each view, index, and query does.
+Refer to the above sections to see what each view, index, and query does.

 ## Features